How Does Life Insurance Work? Learn about claims after death, payout options, how to choose a policy.

-Whole life insurance is a type of permanent coverage that includes a death benefit and a cash value component.
+Whole life insurance works by offering permanent coverage that includes a death benefit and a cash value component.
 The amount of the death benefit, as well as the premium due, are typically locked in.
-So, the amount of the premium won’t increase, even as the insured ages.
+So, the amount of the premium won’t increase, even as the insured ages

 The return on the cash value’s growth is set by the insurance company.
 Even though this rate is usually quite low, the principal inside of the cash value is safe – regardless of what happens in the market.
 This cash may be accessed through withdrawals and / or loans.
 Any loans that are outstanding at the time of the insured’s passing will reduce the amount of the death benefit that is paid out to the beneficiary.

 Some whole life insurance policies are eligible for dividends.
 There are several ways that whole life policy holders may use the dividends, such as:

 - Receiving the funds in the form of cash

 - Adding them to the cash value of the policy